jonmcalder/DiagrammeR/index.md

-And of course big thanks to @[rich-iannone](https://github.com/rich-iannone), the creator of the awesome DiagrammeR package, who has also clearly put a lot of effort into the documentation for the package and it shows.
+And of course big thanks to @[rich-iannone](https://github.com/rich-iannone), the creator of the awesome DiagrammeR package, who has also clearly put a lot of effort into the documentation for the package.